 Warning: When attaching or removing secondary ignition pickups from damaged HT leads there is a danger of electric shock.
 To eliminate this possibility, switch the ignition off before attaching or removing the secondary ignition pickup.

-Figure 1 shows a HT pick-up lead on a negative-fired plug leaf on a DIS system.
+Figure 1 shows a HT pick-up lead on a negative-fired plug lead on a DIS system.

 When the plug kV's are viewed on a DIS or coil-per-cylinder ignition system, the waveform should be in the orientation shown and not inverted, as this would suggest that either the wrong polarity has been selected from the menu or, in the case of DIS, the wrong plug lead chosen.
 The plug voltage continuously fluctuates while the engine is running, causing the waveform to move up and down.
 To find the maximum voltage at the spark plug, use the 'Ch A: Maximum (kV)' reading at the bottom of the screen.